1987

 and were putting pressure on, and things like that.
 It's a bit of a shame

-really, because we think Behind The Wheel, which was supposed to be the
+really, because we think Behind the Wheel, which was supposed to be the

 'A', is a better song, but ...
 No, actually, Route 66 is a really good song,